 The calculator reflects the potential ROI that you could realise by using BOMA to conduct your Digital Marketing.
 Enter your answers for each question below and it will calculate how much you could save.

-BOMA is a marketing tool for Business Advisors.
-Communicate with clients and prospects with ease from one platform.
-BOMA gives you expertly written and ready-to-share business advisory and compliance articles and over 1.7 million free images so you can create emails, newsletters and social posts in minutes.
+BOMA enables Accountants and Bookkeepers. to support and communicate with clients and prospects with ease all from one platform.
+BOMA also gives you a library over over 300 expertly written and ready-to-share business advisory, tax technical and compliance articles and over 3.7 million free images so you can create emails, social posts and blogs in minutes.

 Find out how BOMA can help with your digital marketing.